 A long muscular tails and sharp claws are common for monitor lizards.
 And when most lizard species, especially the larger ones, live on the ground, we find monitor lizard in smaller size live in trees fully or even in part.

-Have you ever seen one of these?
+Have you ever seen one of the Borneo Earless Monitors?
 It should probably be “No”.

 This lizard type is native to Borneo.
 They are called “the Holy Grail of herpetologists”.
-But for the sad fact, zoologists do not have much information on them due to their absence.
+But for the sad fact, zoologists do not have much information on Borneo Earless Monitors due to their absence.

 Up to recent times, scientists and collectors had taken only a fewer which is even lesser than a hundred specimens since the species’ 1877 finding.
 Among the reptile fans, its scarcity and mystique have made it an impressive nickname: “the Holy Grail of herpetology.”

-And you might think “I want one as a pet” already.
+And you might think “I want one of Borneo Earless Monitors as a pet” already.
 But sadly that is never going to happen!

-Getting the species from wild is totally prohibited; the earless monitor lizard has been secured in Malaysia from the times of 1971, and in Brunei since 1978 while in Indonesia from 1980.
-And about only a hundred of lizards have been exposed as part of the reviewing course.
-They are hard to catch ion the eye as they only “thrive” at night times.
+Getting the species from the wild is totally prohibited; the Borneo Earless Monitors have been secured in Malaysia from the times of 1971, and in Brunei since 1978 while in Indonesia from 1980.
+And about only a hundred lizards have been exposed as part of the reviewing course.
+Borneo Earless Monitors are hard to catch in the eye as they only “thrive” at night times.

-In September 2016, this earless monitor lizard has given international protection under “Appendix II listing of the Convention on International Trade in Endangered Species” (CITES).
+In September 2016, this Borneo Earless Monitors lizards have given international protection under “Appendix II listing of the Convention on International Trade in Endangered Species” (CITES).
 This means trade is strictly controlled and is not permitted without a CITES export license.

 Five earless monitor lizards were born in captivity in the last year at the Prague Zoo.
 There is a constant initiative to escalate the number of these rare species.
 And considerably, the entire process requires much effort and a lot of support in finances.
-But anyhow the point of view is full of hopes.
+But anyhow the point of view is full of hopes towards Borneo Earless Monitors.